yugr/rust-slides/features/method.md

 # Research

 For each performance feature we neeed to provide
-  - why this feature is needed ?
+  - why is this feature needed ?
-    * examples of errors (including known CVEs/exploits)
+    * example errors which are caught by this check
+    * CVE stats and known CVEs/exploits (can be taken from https://github.com/CVEProject/cvelistV5)
+    * enabled by default and why
     * situation in C++
   - clear example (Rust microbenchmark, asm code)
+  - types of check (e.g. compiler/stdlib parts)
   - info whether LLVM can potentially optimize it (and with what limitations)
   - info on how developer can work around it and with how much effort/ugliness (unsafe, wrapping operations, reslicing, etc.)
     * pay special attention to cases which can not be optimized at all